According to the National Institute of Health, gynecomastia can affect more than 50% of adolescent boys during puberty.

 Adult males who get old will also experience mild gynecomastia, which is caused by advanced age.
 This process happens as a result of an increase in aromatase activity.
 In other words, the brain, fat tissue, liver and testicles convert a larger portion of testosterone into estrogen.
 The resulting higher estrogen to testosterone ratio causes aging gynecomastia.

 This type of gynecomastia is usually caused by an increase in estrogen hormones, a decrease in androgen hormones or a combination of both.
+Here are a few hormone inbalances that can cause gynecomastia:

 1. Androgen deficiency